-Low blood sugar symptoms may be one of the early warning signs of being at a higher risk for diabetes, but occasionally occurring symptoms do not automatically make you a diabetic or make you progress towards diabetes.
+Low blood sugar symptoms may be one of the early warning signs of being at a higher risk for diabetes, but mild and infrequently occurring symptoms do not automatically make anyone a diabetic or cause the development of diabetes in the future.

 Can you prevent hypoglycemia symptoms?

 Unless one is stranded in a place devoid of food, tackling hypoglycemia symptoms shouldn’t be a concern.

 However, preventing low blood sugar symptoms requires heath skills and has nothing to do with ingesting sugar.
 In fact, reducing vs. preventing hypoglycemia symptoms requires completely two different dietary approaches.